top of page

 They sat next to each other in the back of the small skiff, facing the ferryman.
 Exhausted by her battle with the red knight, she was asleep, head leaning on his shoulder.
 Normally this would embarrass him.
 Just then he was too tired to feel uneasy about anything.

-A ghostly humanoid creature stared back at him from just below the surface of the water.
-But as soon as the light struck its large blue eye, it dove back toward the safety of the dark river.
-Just then, from the opposite side of the boat, two pale white hands latched onto the side of the skiff.
+A ghostly humanoid creature stared up at him from just below the surface of the water.
+As soon as the light struck its large blue eye, it dove back toward the safety of the dark river.
+Simultaneously, from the opposite side, two pale white hands latched onto the side of the skiff.
 The same thing happened next to him, drawing Pauly's attention away from the first intruder, who was now attempting to climb into the boat.
-The water was turbulent now, and without warning something grabbed him from behind.
-He lurched forward to escape it, causing Beth to slide and wake up.
-Groggy at first, the sight of the creatures brought her back to reality in a hurry.
-Her natural reaction was to scream.
-And if there was ever such a thing as a blood-curdling scream, that's exactly what it sounded like.
-The girl her sister had once dubbed as the "scream queen" had struck again.

 What just happened?